apache/predictionio/docs/manual/source/production/deploy-cloudformation.html.md

 ```

 Once you are in, point your web browser to http://localhost:50070 and click on
 **Datainstances** at the top menu.
-You should see something similar to the
+You should see the following page.
-following.

 ![Example HDFS UI](/images/cloudformation/hdfs.png)

-All **3 core storage instances** must be up for proper operation.
+WARNING:All **3 storage instances** must be up for proper operation.

-If all **3 core storage instances** are working properly, verify HBase by pointing
+If all **3 storage instances** are working properly, you can then verify HBase by pointing
 your web browser to http://localhost:60010.
 You should see something similar to
 the following.